bobbingwide/oik-bob-bing-wide/README.md

 ## Description
 More blocks and lazy smart shortcodes for the WordPress block editor.

-New in v1.34.0, incl. v1.33.0

 Blocks:

 * CSV - Displays CSV content
-* Dashicon - Displays icons
+* Dashicon - Displays over 600 SVG icons
-* GitHub Issue - Displays a link to a GitHub issue
+* GitHub Issue - Displays links to GitHub issues
 * Search - Displays a search form
 * WordPress - Displays information about WordPress and PHP versions or Gutenberg

-Updated shortcodes:
+Updated shortcodes in v2.2.1

 * bw_csv - Added totals= and prefixes= parameter
 * bw_plug - Improved styling capabilities

-New in v1.31.1
-[bw_archive] - display category archives

-New in v1.30.2
-https://github.com - create links to GitHub repositories, issues etc
+* github -  Links to GitHub owners, repositories, issues, etcetera

-New in v1.30.1
-[bw_csv] - supports dash icon mapping for "Y" and "N"

-New in v1.30
-[bw_csv] - supports pagination and 4 display formats; table, ordered list, unordered list and definition list

-New in v1.28 and 1.29
-[bw_text] - shortcode to texturize (prototype)

-New in v1.27
-[bw_option] - shortcode to display WordPress option fields

-New in v1.25
-[bw_graphviz] - shortcode to display Grapviz diagrams [bw_crumbs] - wrapper to [wpseo_breadcrumbs]

-New in v1.24
-[bw_action] - Perform a WordPress action/filter hook
-[bw_dash]   - Display a dashicon
-[bw_rpt]    - Display a Responsive Pricing Table

-New in v1.23
-[bw_search] - Display a simple Search form

 ## Installation
 1. Upload the contents of the oik-bob-bing-wide plugin to the `/wp-content/plugins/oik-bob-bing-wide' directory